jvel07/dnn_embeddings_pytorch/README.md

 from CustomDataset import CustomDataset
 ```

-The pipeline of the project is designed in a simple and straightforward manner.
-Just few steps and you can have frame-level features fed into a DNN to train.
-First let's load the dataset, you would only need to do the following:
+Now let's load the dataset, you would only need to do the following:

 ```
 train_set = CustomDataset(file_labels='data/sleepiness/labels/labels.csv', audio_dir=task_audio_dir,